epigone707/epigone707.github.io/about.md

 Alright, that is boring.

 I'm Yanfu and I'm currently a Solo Rank Diamond 1 player in League of Legends.
-I play games (especially PVP games like CSGO, Valorant), read manga (especially Japan and Korea), write novels (never published cuz they're all shit) and watch anime (of course Japanese animes.
-Chinese animes are 99% similar to my novels).
+I play games (especially PVP games like CSGO, Valorant), read manga (especially Japan and Korea), write novels (never published cuz they're all shit) and watch anime (of course Japanese animes, 99% Chinese animes are similar to my novels).

 > "If you want to be happy, be."
 > --<cite> Leo Tolstoy </cite>